 - Eligible applicants should contact email@example.com for verification and issuance of the waiver.

 IUG degrees offer undergraduate students the benefits of graduate education.
 These programs aim to:

 - introduce undergraduate students to the rigors of graduate study and graduate faculty

 - make the resources of the Graduate School available to IUG students

 - allow students with IUG status to benefit from their association with graduate students whose level of work and whose intensity of interest and commitment parallel their own

 - permit coherent planning of studies through the graduate degree, with advising informed by not only the requirements of the baccalaureate program, but also the longer-range goals of the graduate degree

-The first two to three years of undergraduate coursework follow the same undergraduate curriculum that other students follow in the IST or SRA majors.
+The first two to three years of your undergraduate coursework follow the same undergraduate curriculum that other students follow in their respective undergraduate majors.
 The final years of study include undergraduate and graduate requirements.

-Students may double-count a maximum of 12 specified credits toward their graduate and undergraduate degrees, thus making faster progress toward each degree.
-At least 50% of the courses that are double-counted must be at the graduate level.
+You may double-count a maximum of 12 specified credits toward your graduate and undergraduate degrees, thus making faster progress toward each degree.
+A minimum of 50% of the of the courses proposed to count for both degrees must be at the 500 or 800 level.

-Student performance will be monitored on an on-going basis by the student’s adviser and the Graduate Programs Office.
-Students admitted to the integrated degrees must maintain a high cumulative GPA in order to maintain good academic standing and meet graduation requirements.
+Your performance will be monitored on an ongoing basis by your adviser and the Graduate Programs Office.
+Students admitted to the integrated degrees program must maintain a high cumulative GPA to remain in good academic standing and meet graduation requirements.